hadik10/sinmun/README.md

 Sinmun is journal in Korean!
 Neophytes is used to describe someone new to a subject or skill!
 ## What kind of application is Sinmun? 🖊️
-Sinmun is a journal application that allows the user to take a small amount of their time to make a journal entry on how their day was.
+Sinmun is a journal application that allows the user to take a small amount of their time to make a journal entry on how their day was.<br>
 ![Link Name](https://miro.medium.com/v2/resize:fit:400/0*X7y7ooEKYshHG866)
 ## ❓ Why use Sinmun ❓
  - Sinmun is unlike other journal apps.
 This is going to be a short journal, it will take no more than 4-5 minutes to make an entry for that day. <br>